Version 1.1

 In a previous post I proposed the idea that the Diinlang words for “this” and “that” could be met with the Diinlang words for “here” and “there”, which are “vang” and “ving”.
 The plural forms of these words, vangz and vingz serve as “these” and “those”.

 A similar economy can be gained by using the third person pronouns as the definite article.
-This also frees up “di to mean from or of.
+This also frees up “di” to mean “from” or “of”.
 “Ze” is the default form, with “zo” or “za” being used when gender needs to be stated or emphasized.
 The use of “ze” becomes “fuzzier”.
 Ze can be used for singular or plural.
 Ze can be used of animate or inanimate.
 Ze can be used where the gender is unknown or unstated.

 Ze kanis bi vang. = The dog is here.